zendesk/private_gem/README.md

 # Private Gem

 `private_gem` serves two purposes:

 1. It provides rake rasks for building and pushing private gems to a private gem server.
 These tasks are based on the tasks in Bundler but with added protection against accidental pushes to rubygems.org.
 2. It comes with a generator for creating skeletons for new private gems.

 ## The Rake Tasks

-`private_gem` includes Rake tasks you can use to build, install, and pushing your private gem to a private gem server.
+`private_gem` includes Rake tasks you can use to build, install, and push your private gem to a private gem server.
 The tasks are based on the ones that come with Bundler.

 You can install the tasks in your `Rakefile` like this: